What Is Self Perception? 7 Ways To Silence Your Inner Critic

 When you think about the way your inner critic talks to you, you'll likely find that you'd never speak to another person like this in a million years.

 Firstly, the inner critic's language typically harsh and undermining.
-Compare it to how you'd approach a friend with a worry or a criticism, and it'll become apparent that you're talking to yourself in a way that's unfairly negative.
+Compare it to how you'd approach a friend with worry or criticism, and it'll become apparent that you're talking to yourself in a way that's unfairly negative.

 Secondly, examine the perspective your inner critic is taking when talking to you, and again compare this to the sort of perspective you'd take with respect to a friend.
 Would you brand them worthless, a failure, ugly or incompetent?
 No!
 You would take a much more balanced view, and likely feel that their positives outweighed their negatives.